Python-SIP/sip/doc/pyproject_toml.rst

 **disable**
     The value is a list of the names of the bindings that are disabled and will not be built.
-This is also a user option.
+There is also a corresponding command line option.

 **dunder-init**
     The boolean value specifies if a :file:`__init__.py` file should be